Next Steps for Accepted Freshman Students

 Set up Duo, KSU's two factor authentication, to log in to campus programs.Two-factor authentication is required and actively used by the University System of Georgia and member institutions, so all KSU students are required to set up Duo to access OwlExpress, your student email, and other services.
 You can find more information at this link, as well as step-by-step guides on how to set it up under the "Documentation" tab.

 Schedule an appointment with your academic advisor before attending Orientation.This is one of the most important steps, so take action now!

 Schedule an appointment with an academic advisor in your major before attending a an orientation or registering for classes.
 You can schedule an appointment online through our website at chss.kennesaw.edu/uac.
-You can find detailed instructions on how to schedule an appointment at this link.

 If you are/were dual enrolled, please have unofficial copies of your transcripts.
 Inform your advisor if you anticipate earning any AP/IB credit.
 Write down your questions and bring them to your advising session.

 You will discuss the following with your advisor: